 If your initial application is denied, don’t give up hope.
 Most individuals (65 out of 100) are denied the first time they apply, but you can file an appeal.
 Applying for an appeal to your original claim is also known as a request for reconsideration.

 If your first application is denied, your case is referred to an administrative law judge.
 Depending on how many re-applications are in the system, an appeals case can take anywhere from five months to several years to resolve.

 Just as with your initial application, you can expedite the appeals process by:

 Do I need my own attorney to file an appeal?

-If you would like to file a social security disability claim but aren’t sure how to make the best case, the personal injury attorneys at Whiting Law can help.
+If you would like to file a Social Security disability claim but aren’t sure how to make the best case, the personal injury attorneys at Whiting Law can help.
 We can also help if your claim has been denied and you need help filing an appeal.
 If you have questions, call us.
 You can count on our expert legal team to guide you through the process, and you won’t be charged unless we win.
-Call today for a free, no-obligation consultation where we’ll answer your questions about your social security disability application and give you honest, upfront advice.
+Contact us today for a free, no-obligation consultation where we’ll answer your questions about your Social Security disability application and give you honest, upfront advice.